TON-42/new_vite_frontend/docs/FAQ.md

 We use advanced anonymization techniques to ensure that all personal data is securely removed from chat conversations.
 This involves removing or obfuscating any identifiable information to protect user identities while still preserving the value of the conversation data.
 Moreover, our codebase is publicly available, so anyone can review it to verify our processes.
 This makes the entire anonymization process fully transparent.

-## To whom are my chats sold?

-Chat data that users decide to sell is anonymized and then made available to interested third parties.
-These may include AI developers, language model trainers, and other organizations focused on improving AI and chatbot technologies.
-The specifics of each transaction, including the buyer's identity and purpose, will be transparently communicated to users.

 ## Can you give me an example of how conversations will be anonymized?

 Sure!
 Here’s an example: